Connect with others who understand.

 Blood and Urine Tests

-Results from blood and urine tests are not diagnostic for multiple myeloma, but they can provide evidence that points to multiple myeloma or another condition.
-Some examples of what blood and urine tests could reveal include:
+Blood and urine test results alone can’t diagnose multiple myeloma, but they can provide evidence that points to multiple myeloma or another condition.
+Blood and urine tests can reveal important information, such as:

-• Anemia — May show that cancer cells are destroying bone marrow
+• Anemia may suggest that cancer cells are destroying bone marrow.

-• Elevated creatinine and urea nitrogen levels — Can indicate that the kidneys are not working well
+• Elevated creatinine and urea nitrogen levels may signal that the kidneys aren’t working properly.

-• Low albumin levels — Can be a sign in some people with myeloma
+• Low albumin levels can be low in some people with myeloma.

-• Elevated beta-2 microglobulin levels — May indicate immune system activation, or act as a tumor marker
+• Elevated beta-2 microglobulin levels might suggest immune system activation or act as a tumor marker.

-• Increased lactate dehydrogenase (LDH) levels — Could point to tissue damage caused by cancer or another condition
+• Increased lactate dehydrogenase (LDH) levels could point to tissue damage from cancer or another condition.

-• High C-reactive protein (CRP) levels — Can indicate inflammation in the body
+• High C-reactive protein levels may indicate inflammation in the body.

 Both blood and urine tests can show whether the body is making abnormal antibodies called M proteins, monoclonal proteins, or Bence-Jones proteins.
 The presence of M proteins is a sign that something is wrong with the plasma cells.
 Tests to measure and define M protein levels include: